 The tequila is what makes a margarita a margarita.
 Make sure you’ve got the right stuff in yours.
 Here’s everything you need to know.

 Tequila is the base of any good margarita.
-But how do you pick which one to use?
+But there’s so many to choose from at the store, how do you know which one to use for the best margaritas?

 Gold tequilas, not ideal for margaritas, have been aged longer in the oak.
 That gives them a woody flavor.
 And also the golden color.
 Except sometimes companies add caramel color for that.
 Either way, you don’t want it in your marg.

-Now that you know which tequila to get, it’s time to start mixing.
-Here are our favorite margarita recipes: Best Classic Margarita, Frozen Strawberry Margarita, Lemon Basil Margarita, Cherry Lime Margarita.
+Now that you know which tequila to get, it’s time to start mixing your perfect cocktail.
+Our favorite margarita recipes are the Best Classic Margarita and this Frozen Mango Margarita recipe.

 Gold tequila is not real tequila… You’re thinking of Reposado, Anejo, etc.